 - RCLCO evaluated the performance of the following hotels, to evaluate the overall health of the hotel market.
-This represents every hotel RCLCO could identify in Downtown Chattanooga. - Most of the hotels in the competitive set are Upper Upscale, representing 34% of rooms, and most were built after 2017, and thus account for the majority of new hotels built in the market. - Pipeline projects are trending to extend the hotel core south and west of City Center, showing the increased appeal of these neighborhoods to visitors and the market's acknowledgement of the hotel demand in Downtown Chattanooga.
-Just under half of pipeline projects have firm plans in motion, mitigating risk of substantial imminent oversupply, although caution is still warranted.
+This represents every hotel RCLCO could identify in Downtown Chattanooga. - Most of the hotels in the competitive set are Upper Upscale, representing 34% of rooms, and most were built after 2017, and thus account for the majority of new hotels built in the market.
+The next largest category of hotel is Upscale at 29%, with all but one hotel in this category built before 2004. - Pipeline projects are trending to extend the hotel core south and west of City Center, showing the increased appeal of these neighborhoods to visitors and the market's acknowledgement of the hotel demand in Downtown Chattanooga.